Executive Team

 Since joining TAF in 2017, John has improved TAF’s data reporting capability and developed enrollment capacity models that increased the number of patients TAF is able to serve.
 John plays an integral role in championing system enhancements that allow TAF to provide the highest quality service to patients.
 John has a Bachelor of Arts in Philosophy from Rollins College, a Master of Arts in Social Science Education, and a Graduate Certificate in Cognitive Science from the University of Central Florida, and a Global Information Assurance Certification in Information Security Fundamentals.

-Missy's Story ›
+Leena's Story ›

 Jacqueline Pernier Senior Director of Compliance